iamtheyammer/gam-cros-win-wrapper/README.md

 Installation of this app is simple.
 Just pop on over to the releases page, and download the exe.
 It should run on both x86 and x64 platforms.
 It's a portable app, so no "installation" is required.

+Note: if you'd like the latest build (not verified stable, but *should* work), download the ChromebookGUI.exe file from ChromebookGUI/bin/Release/ChromebookGUI.exe

 ## Usage

 Using the app is fairly simple, and usability is something I want to work on more.